This article may contain compensated links. Please read disclaimer for more info.

 7. Soupe à l’Ognion (French Onion Soup)

 If you are looking for famous food in Paris, you cannot miss a hot bowl of French onion soup.
 In the past, French onion soup was always related to poor or modest families, as onions were plentiful and easy to grow.
-Today the onion soup is an inexpensive and popular choice on the menus of brasseries and bistros.
+Today, onion soup is an inexpensive and popular choice on the menus of brasseries and bistros, especially in Paris in wintertime.

 The modern version of this soup is made of beef broth and caramelized onions and usually comes with melted comté cheese on top and croutons.
-Needless to say, the onion soup is delicious in the winter when it is cold outside.
+Needless to say, the onion soup is delicious in the winter months when it is cold outside!

 Fondue is one of the best cheap eats Paris has to offer, especially because fondue is a shared meal with a group.